Reviews You Can Rely On

 Credit: Hale Milano

 Traditional hoses are great for more typical watering needs, where you set up your hose with a sprinkler head or attach it to a soaker hose, drag it out to the yard, and leave it for a few hours before moving it to the next patch of grass.
-You can find models made of rubber, vinyl, polyurethane, and even stainless steel in some cases.
+In some cases, you can find models made of rubber, vinyl, polyurethane, and even stainless steel.
 They come in lengths ranging from 25 feet to 200+ feet and can weigh anywhere between 5-10 pounds for a 50-foot length.
 You'll want to pay attention to the thickness of the sidewalls and the overall weight of the hose you choose.
 As many experienced gardeners know, pulling around a hefty, indestructible hose can be tiring, so choose a level of durability that corresponds to your watering needs.
-In general, because of their length and weight, garden hoses are better for stationary watering tasks that require a higher water flow.
-For lighter tasks or occasional watering, you can go for a shorter length, lighter-weight hose, even if that means sacrificing some durability.
+Because of their length and weight, garden hoses are better for stationary watering tasks requiring a higher water flow.
+You can go for a shorter, lighter-weight hose for lighter tasks or occasional watering, even if that means sacrificing some durability.

 Garden Hose Metric Ratings